brown-cs132-s13/labs/security/README.md

 Now you're authenticated as `sbraun` and can post as him, etc. Critically, when you follow the link to see the latest posts you're going to run your own XSS payload and send `sbraun`'s authentication cookie to the harvester you're running in another tab!

+### Sidejacking

-Now, donning your attacker hat again, you can use his authentication cookie to steal `sbraun`'s password with the `/my-password` endpoint.
+Now, donning your attacker hat again, you can use his authentication cookie to steal his password with the `/my-password` endpoint.
 You can use `curl`, a command line utility to make HTTP requests, to do this.
 It might look something like this (with your own stolen cookie):

 `curl -b "user=s:sbraun.2pnRJRduah87bTyZt5KPLOADSHD8wsq1N0h8pCs30" http://localhost:8080/my-password`